mongodb/docs/source/administration/replica-sets.rst

   Check the network routes between the members of your set, to ensure that there is no packet loss or network routing issue.

-  Use tools including :command:`ping` to test latency between set members and :command:`traceroute` to expose the routing of packets network endpoints.
+  Use tools including :dbcommand:`ping` to test latency between set members and :dbcommand:`traceroute` to expose the routing of packets network endpoints.

 - **Disk Throughput.**